You just installed new siding on your home – turns out it wasn’t the best roof color match you hoped it would be.

 What are the most common roof colors?

 There are countless roof colors on the market, and the most common colors shift year to year.
-More important that choosing a common roof color is matching your roof color to the rest of your homes exterior.
-We go over color matching in greater detail in this post.
+More important than choosing a common roof color is matching your roof color to the rest of your home’s exterior.

 Is it good to have your home stand out in the neighborhood?

-It depends what you personally want.
+It depends on what you personally want.
 If you are considering selling your home in the future, standing out will more than likely reduce the value of your home.
-However if standing out is something you desire over resale value, go for it!
-Just make sure it doesn’t irritate you neighbors!
+However, if standing out is something you desire over resale value, go for it!
+Just make sure it doesn’t irritate your neighbors!

 What is the best way to match my home’s exterior?

-Matching the exterior of your home boils down to the material’s used, and colors selected.
+Matching the exterior of your home boils down to the materials used and the colors selected.
 If everything on your home’s exterior is the same color you’ll have a dull home.
 Some contrast is very good for improving its overall style.
 Click here for a further breakdown of what colors and styles match the best!